 Q: Can I use multiple elearning tools in the same class period?

 Absolutely—using complementary tools throughout a lesson can create varied engagement.
 You might start with a Kahoot! quiz to assess prior knowledge, move to a Pear Deck presentation for direct instruction, include a Nearpod embedded activity for guided practice, and finish with Flip for reflection.
-The key is ensuring each tool serves a distinct purpose rather than fragmenting instruction unnecessarily.
+The key is ensuring transitions are smooth and each activity serves a distinct purpose within your lesson flow.